dgonzalez55/dataDumpy/README.md

 Disclaimer: **FOR EDUCATIONAL PURPOSE ONLY!
 The contributors do not assume any responsibility for the use of this tool.**

-# DataDumpy - A simple MySQL/MariaDB Data Dumper 🧑‍💻
+# DataDumpy - A MySQL/MariaDB Data Dumper 🧑‍💻
 Developed by David González [dgonzalez55](https://github.com/dgonzalez55/)

 Latest Release: v1.0.0.
 December 26, 2022